Andrews Field, Washington DC (Maryland)

-14 Aircraft left Kelly Field at 07.40hrs for Andrews Field (formerly Camp Springs a Fighter Station) and arrived there at precisely 13.00 EST. One Aircraft TL-H TW878 (F/O Lamb) remained at Kelly Field owing to low oil pressures on the Starboard inboard Engine.
+Only 14 Aircraft left Kelly Field at 07.40hrs for Andrews Field (formerly Camp Springs a Fighter Station) and arrived there at precisely 13.00 hrs EST. One Aircraft TL-H TW878 (F/O Lamb) remained at Kelly Field owing to low Oil Pressures on the Starboard Inboard Engine.
 Flying Officer Barker & Crew remained to fly the Aircraft to Andrews Field when Serviceable.
-The Flight was the longest leg of the internal part of the Tour, and once again it was very hot (mostly for the 1st part it was 107⁰F in the shade), and everybody landed feeling very thirsty.
+The Flight was the Longest Leg of the internal part of the Tour, and once again it was very hot (mostly for the 1st part it was 107⁰F in the shade), and everybody landed feeling very thirsty.

 W/C Craig DSO DFC talking to ACM Sir Guy Garrod and perhaps his wife (smoking) at the Washington British Embassy Reception with possibly Group Capt RCM Collard in Profile.
 His Brittanic Majesty’s Ambassador Lord Inverchapel (Clark Kerr) received 500 Guests at an al fresco Party in the charming Garden of the Embassy.
 Refreshments were served from tables under bright Marquees in the Lawn & Guests strolled about the lovely terraces under great old trees.

-A Visit was arranged to the Fairchild Aviation Corporation, travelling by Air to Hagerstown, Maryland.
-(Flying there in a Fairchild Packet C82) They marvelled at this Cargo Aircraft which could take off in 550ft of Runway and climbed literally on its Tail.
+54 Officers visited the Fairchild Aviation Corporation, travelling by Air to Hagerstown, Maryland.
+(Flying there in a Fairchild Packet C82) They marvelled at this Cargo Aircraft which could Take-off in 550ft of Runway and climbed literally on its Tail.
 After a very instructive Tour of the Works, and having been entertained to Lunch, returned to Base at 17.00 hrs.